pstron/blog/src/content/posts/hyprland-setup-and-configuration/index.md

 ---
-title: 'Hyprland Installation & Configuration'
+title: 'Hyprland Setup & Configuration'
 published: 2025-11-12
 draft: false
 tags: ['archlinux', 'hyprland', 'neovim', 'sddm', 'grub', 'dotfiles']
 toc: true
 ---

-Working in progress...
+A guide to setup Hyprland as your Arch Linux desktop with my dotfiles.

 ## Before reading

 :::important
 I assume you have installed the Arch Linux based on my previous [post](/posts/archlinux-installation-and-configuration).
-If not, please proceed with caution.
+If not, please proceed carefully.
 :::

 ::github{repo="pstron/dotfiles"}

 This configuration is based on my dotfiles repository.
-Use it with `yadm`:
+You can use it with `yadm`:

 ```bash
 sudo pacman -S yadm